findmypast/career-progression-framework/src/content/design/senior-designer.md

 ### Execution: How we ship solutions to our customers

-- Is able to diverge/converge quickly, with impact.
+- Is able to diverge / converge quickly, with impact.
 Drives the conversation around a problem - grounding thinking on the WHY.
 - Can solve complex system design challenges.
 - Leads quantitative and qualitative research.
 - Improve the way your team ships product.
 Drive conversations around measuring impact and subsequent iterations.